20+ Top HR Thought Leaders to Follow

 • Creating a company culture employees love

-• Developing leadership skills
+• Developing leadership skills (including how to push back and say no)

-• Fostering inclusive workplaces
+• Fostering inclusive workplaces that go beyond optics

-• Integrating technology into your HR processes
+• Integrating technology and AI into your HR processes in a real, non-hypey way

 2. Heather Doshay